 But you may be willing to overlook these things in favour the warm temperatures and stunning scenery.
 Plus training in a headwind should make you as strong as an ox, right?!

-Cycling in Lanzarote also benefits from quiet roads, courteous drivers and hilly terrain.
-It’s not mountainous (the highest peak is Peñas del Chache which is a mere 670m above sea level), but don’t expect it to be flat either.
-In fact we found it deceptively hilly - especially if you stay near the coast since then you'll probably be heading inland almost straight away.
+The good news is that cycling in Lanzarote also benefits from quiet roads, courteous drivers and hilly terrain.
+It’s not mountainous (the highest peak is Peñas del Chache which is a mere 670m above sea level), but don’t expect Lanzarote bike routes to be flat either.
+In fact we found it deceptively hilly – especially if you stay near the coast since then you’ll probably be heading inland almost straight away.

-Here are two Lanzarote cycle routes that give a good flavour of what road cycling Lanzarote is all about.
+Here are two Lanzarote cycle routes that give a good flavour of what road cycling in Lanzarote is all about.
 They both take in chunks of the Ironman Lanzarote bike course, which is a good route to follow if you decide you want to ride the whole island.
-As you'll see from the maps, Lanzarote is a relatively small island and you might struggle finding different cycling routes on Lanzarote each day.
+As you’ll see from the maps, Lanzarote is a relatively small island, so you might struggle finding different cycling routes on Lanzarote each day.

 Tour of Timanfaya and the volcanoes